tantantheman/tantan-montyball/README.md

 The second issue that arose was with the vibration sensor.
 Unfortunately, the vibration sensor's calibration was terrible, in the sense that the built-in potentiometer would lose it's set levels after a few minutes of playing.
 This meant that eventually, the vibrations from the servo motors would actually be picked up on the vibration sensor.

 **Video**
-A video of the Monty Ball Machine can be found here:
+A video of the Monty Ball Machine in action can be found here: